mealie-recipes/mealie/docs/docs/documentation/community-guide/swag.md

 	This guide was submitted by a community member.
 Find something wrong?
 Submit a PR to get it fixed!

 To make the setup of a Reverse Proxy much easier, Linuxserver.io developed [SWAG](https://github.com/linuxserver/docker-swag)
-SWAG - Secure Web Application Gateway (formerly known as letsencrypt, no relation to Let's Encrypt™) sets up an Nginx web server and reverse proxy with PHP support and a built-in certbot client that automates free SSL server certificate generation and renewal processes (Let's Encrypt and ZeroSSL).
+SWAG - Secure Web Application Gateway (formerly known as letsencrypt, no relation to Let's Encrypt™) sets up an Nginx web server and reverse proxy with PHP support and a built-in certbot client that automates free TLS server certificate generation and renewal processes (Let's Encrypt and ZeroSSL).
 It also contains fail2ban for intrusion prevention.

 ## Step 1: Get a domain

 The first step is to grab a dynamic DNS if you don't have your own subdomain already.
 You can get this from for example [DuckDNS](https://www.duckdns.org).
+If you already own a domain, you'll need to create an <code>A</code> record that points to the machine that SWAG is running on.
+See the [SWAG documentation](https://docs.linuxserver.io/general/swag#create-container-via-http-validation) for more details.

 ## Step 2: Set-up SWAG